alexbilevskiy/tgWatch/readme.md

 # TgWatch

 Initially this client was intended for logging and viewing deleted and updated messages in telegram chats.
-Now it's more like a telegram explorer - view raw messages and chats viewer, files downloader, etc.
+Now it's more like a telegram explorer - view raw messages and chats, files downloader, etc.

 Next ideas:
 * mute chats by conditions.
 For example, mute chat for 6 hours if someone sends birthday congratulations card